lucapodo/llm4vis-index/README.md

 ## LLM4VIS hypercube dimensions
 An LLM4VIS methodology can be delineated by a hypercube comprising the following dimensions:
-1. **Learning Strategy (Fine-tuning/Few-zero-shot learning)**: This dimension defines the methodology used for model training.
+1. **📚 Learning Strategy (Fine-tuning/Few-zero-shot learning)**: This dimension defines the methodology used for model training.
-2. **Task-Agnosticism**: This dimension assesses whether the model's input encompasses only the dataset or incorporates user utterances.
+2. **🎯 Task-Agnosticism**: This dimension assesses whether the model's input encompasses only the dataset or incorporates user utterances.
-3. **Approach**: This dimension distinguishes between a pure LLM approach and one enriched with additional tools or methodologies.
+3. **🤖 Approach**: This dimension distinguishes between a pure LLM approach and one enriched with additional tools or methodologies.
-4. **Output Explainability**: This dimension determines whether the model merely provides a visualization or includes a narrative to elucidate the reasoning strategy.
+4. **🩻 Output Explainability**: This dimension determines whether the model merely provides a visualization or includes a narrative to elucidate the reasoning strategy.
-5. **Effort**: This dimension quantifies the computational and strategic effort required to generate the output.
+5. **🧗‍♂️ Effort**: This dimension quantifies the computational and strategic effort required to generate the output.

 By leveraging these dimensions, it becomes feasible to categorize and evaluate all proposed approaches in the literature, providing a comprehensive overview of the current state-of-the-art in this domain.

 ## LLM4VIS index contents
 The LLM4VIS (Language Models for Visual Information Systems) index serves as a comprehensive guide to resources, tools, research papers, models, frameworks, datasets, benchmarks, and guidance relevant to the intersection of language and visual information systems.
 Below is an overview of each dimension covered in the index.
 - **Tools**: This section comprises essential resources like Python libraries and tools necessary to implement an effective Language Models for Visual Information Systems (LLM4Vis) approach.
-- **Research Paper**: This section compiles academic papers exploring large language models applied to the data visualization field
+- **Research Paper**: This section compiles academic papers exploring large language models applied to the data visualization field.
+It aslo categorizes each research paper based on the wide task they want to achive.
 - **Models**: This section contains all the models fine-tuned on the LLM4VIS tasks
 - **Framework**: This section contains all the works focused on developing the LLM4VIS framework
 - **Dataset**: This section contains a comprehensive list of all the datasets, categorized based on their task (e.g., captioning, nl2vis, ...)